papagorgio23/AISports_Chatbot/data/nlu.md

 - sign up for a.i. sports stuff
 - sign up for your info
 - I want to sign up for A.I.
 Sports betting advice
+- sign up for your stuff
+- Sign up for your shit

 ## intent:ask_weather
 - How is the weather today?